django-oscar/django-oscar/docs/source/topics/prices_and_availability.rst

 This page explains how prices and availability are determined in Oscar.
-In short, it seems quite complicated as there are several parts to it, but what this buys is flexility: buckets of it.
+In short, it seems quite complicated as there are several parts to it, but what this buys is flexibility: buckets of it.

 Overview
 --------